 Obstetrics and Gynaecology Faculty

-Prof Marleen Temmerman, MD, MPH, PhD, MMED (OB/GYN)
+Prof Marleen Temmerman, MD, MPH, PhD, MMed (OB/GYN), FAAS

-Prof Marleen Temmerman is the Chair of the Department of Obstetrics and Gynaecology, Aga Khan University Hospital, and Director of the Center of Excellence in Women and Child Health, Aga Khan University East Africa.
+Prof Marleen Temmerman is the Chair of the Department of Obstetrics and Gynaecology and Director of the Center of Excellence in Women and Child Health, Aga Khan University East Africa.
 She is a well-recognized global leader in women, child & adolescent health.
 She brings academic, technical, political, governance, management and leadership skills to the table as well as diplomacy, advocacy, fundraising, training and clinical expertise.

 She is one of the penholders of the UN Global Strategy for Women's, Children and Adolescents' Health 2016-2030, led by UNSG Ban Ki Moon.
 She is a Senior Fellow in the Institute for Global Health Diplomacy in Geneva.
 She is the AKU lead of several women and child health programmes in East-Africa such as the Canadian funded AQCESS (Access to Quality Care through Extending and Strengthening Health Systems) and IMPACT programmes, the PRECISE research platform (UK-MRC) and several smaller research and capacity building programmes.
 She is the AKU-UNESCO Chair holder on Youth Leadership in Science, Health, Gender and Education.
 She is also the Chair of the Pumwani Maternity Hospital Board.